-Students enrolled in a bachelor’s online criminal justice degree will also be given the opportunity to select from a number of concentrations related to the criminal justice degree, like homeland security or legal studies, among others.
+Students enrolled in a bachelor’s online criminal justice degree will also be given the opportunity to select from a number of concentrations related to the online criminal justice degree, like homeland security or legal studies, among others.

 Accredited Online Master’s Degrees in Criminal Justice

-Like the available bachelor’s degree programs, there are a variety of master’s in criminal justice online or on-campus programs from which to choose.
+Like the available online bachelor degree programs, there are a variety of master’s in criminal justice online or on-campus programs from which to choose.
 The majority of criminal justice masters programs online programs require between 30 to 40 semester credits to meet program requirements.
 On average, criminal justice graduate programs online or on-campus take approximately 18 to 24 months to complete, although each program varies.

 The best online masters in criminal justice degree programs require students to either complete an internship, practicum, capstone project or related thesis.
 Some of the best online criminal justice masters degree programs offer degree candidates the opportunity to study abroad.

 Criminal Justice students can explore managerial topics and techniques that include decision making and strategizing using data analytics and other management principles applicable to the criminal justice system.
 Graduates of a masters in criminal justice online or on-campus programs are prepared to enter the workforce in roles of leadership.
 A masters in criminal justice online can also apply their learned skills internationally.

 Earning a criminal justice PhD online or on-campus is considered the industry’s terminal degree.
 The majority of online PhD in criminal justice degrees require about five years to complete, although many motivated students complete their PhD in criminal justice online degree sooner if allowed by program guidelines.